 The Gift That Unwrapped the Truth

-When my fiancé invited me to his family’s “Family Day” celebration for the first time, I was over the moon.
-Brandon is a successful dentist from a wealthy, tight-knit family, and I’m a hairstylist.
+When my fiancé invited me to his family’s annual “Family Day” celebration for the first time, I was over the moon.
+Brandon is a successful dentist from a wealthy, tight-knit family.
+I’m a hairstylist.
 This felt like the moment I’d finally be seen as someone who belonged.

-“Nothing crazy,” he said, when I asked about gifts.
+“Nothing crazy,” he said when I asked about gifts.
 “Just thoughtful stuff.
-Last year, my dad gave my mom a trip to Italy, and my sister got my brother a motorcycle.”
+Last year, my dad gave my mom a trip to Italy, and my sister bought my brother a motorcycle.”

 But I had a plan.

-Brandon had been talking about a PS5 since we started dating.
-I knew it would mean something.
-So I started saving—extra clients, less takeout, selling off my beloved curling wands.
-It took three months, but I finally bought it. $500 worth of love, wrapped in fancy paper and a hopeful heart.
+Brandon had been talking about a PS5 since we started dating—casually, but often.
+I knew it mattered to him.
+So I started saving.
+Extra clients.
+Fewer takeout nights.
+I even sold my beloved curling wands.
+Three months later, I bought it.
+Five hundred dollars’ worth of love, wrapped carefully in fancy paper and hope.

-I wore my best black dress and heels that screamed louder than I did.
-Brandon’s parents’ lake house looked like something out of Architectural Digest—all marble, chandeliers, and judgment.
-I smiled through his mother’s cold glances and his sister’s scanning eyes.
+I wore my best black dress and heels that screamed confidence louder than I felt.
+His parents’ lake house looked like something ripped straight from Architectural Digest—marble floors, towering windows, crystal chandeliers, and an atmosphere thick with judgment.
+I smiled through his mother’s frosty glances and his sister’s slow, scanning stare.
 I was trying.
+So hard.

-Dinner was beautiful, the speeches grand.
+Dinner was exquisite.
+The speeches were long and self-congratulatory.
 Then came the gifts.

-Brandon stood up, tux perfectly tailored, champagne glass in hand.
+Brandon stood, tux perfectly tailored, champagne glass raised.

-“To my parents,” he began, “I’m giving you my old condo.
+“To my parents,” he said, “I’m giving you my old condo.
 Consider it your city place.”

 Gasps.
 Applause.

-“To Sam, my brother—the AMG Benz you’ve been eyeing?
+“To my brother Sam—the AMG Benz you’ve been eyeing?
 It’s yours.”

 Shocked laughter.
-A key fob toss.
+A key fob tossed across the table.
 More applause.

-“And to Lily, my little sister—this Cartier ring reminded me of you.
-It sparkles, just like you.”
+“And to my little sister Lily,” he continued, “this Cartier ring reminded me of you.
+It sparkles—just like you.”

 She cried.
 The diamonds caught the light like stars.
-Everyone was glowing.
+The room glowed with approval.

 Then he turned to me.

-“I didn’t forget you, babe,” he said, smirking.
+“I didn’t forget you, babe,” he said with a smirk.
 He pulled out a tiny, round box and handed it over.

 “Toothpicks?”
 I whispered, confused.

-Laughter.
+Laughter rippled through the room.
 His mother smirked.
 His brother chuckled.
-The cousins I hadn’t even met were grinning.
+Cousins I hadn’t even met were grinning like they’d been waiting for this moment.

 “This is a joke, right?”
-I asked, face burning.
+I asked, my face burning.

 Brandon shrugged.
 “You don’t like it?
 Should I give it to my niece?
 She’s always picking her teeth.”